Mayor and Council

 Michelle Turnbull moved to Taylor in May of 2008 from Fort St John, with her husband Darcy.
 The couple has one son, Trip, who attends Taylor Elementary School.
 Since living in Taylor, Michelle has come to love the community on a whole other level and became involved in many community programs solely because of the incredible spirit and support of the local community.

-Since living in Taylor, Michelle has come to love the community on a whole other level!
-She became involved in so many more community programs than she ever has, in comparison to other areas that she has lived, solely because this is an incredible community with incredible residents and support.
 Michelle’s family all golf, curl, like to take in the river, camp, pickleball and many other activities that really make our community great.
 Trip has played hockey with Taylor Minor Hockey since he was 5 and continues to want to stay here and play.
 Michelle wanted to give back to my community, and that is why she decided to run for a position on Council in 2018.
 Since being on Council, she has been tasked with the position of Vice-Chair for the Recreation Committee and Public Works Committee as well as the Chair for the Protection Committee.
 She is also involved with the Resource Municipalities Coalition as well as Alternate Director for the Peace River Regional District.
 The amount of knowledge she is gaining is irreplaceable and very much welcome!
 Michelle’s goal is to push Taylor forward to be even better than ever – the residents are truly at the core of our awesome community.

 District of Taylor Committees